What is AIT/DAA?

 The ten days of AIT/DAA training is designed to remediate impairments in auditory discrimination in children and adults with hyperacute hearing and auditory processing problems.
 The training consists of filtered and randomly modulated music heard through headphones for 1/2-hour, twice a day, for a total of ten days.
 Side effects, if any, are temporary, and beneficial results continue to cumulate over a three- to six-month period.
 The training may be repeated yearly if any regression is noticed.
 AIT/DAA is categorized by the FDA as an educational intervention, and may not be covered by insurance.

 Audiograms screen clients who may benefit from AIT/DAA and document results - before training, at the midpoint, and after training.
 Audiograms are also used for settings that tailor the training specifically for each client.
+Tailoring increases the effectiveness depending on the type of condition and how it affects auditory processing, such as: Autism, Attention Deficit Disorder, Central Auditory Processing Disorder, Dyslexia, and more.

 Independent research studies validate the effectiveness of auditory training.
 AIT/DAA training strengthens the small muscles of the middle ear and establishes new neural pathways in the brain, enabling the client to listen and process sounds more normally.
+AIT/DAA stimulates the neuroplasticity of the brain to improve cognitive functions (i.e., listening, attention, concentration, self-control, symbol recognition, body awareness, balance, etc.)

 Clients listen through high-quality head phones to modulated music from an AIT/DAA device for 20 sessions of 30 minutes each, for a total of 10 hours of auditory training within a two-week period.
-An approved device and specifically filtered and modulated music in accordance with the AIT/DAA protocol must be used to ensure that effective results can be achieved.
+An approved device and specifically filtered and modulated music in accordance with the AIT/DAA protocol must be used to ensure that effective results can be achieved.together.

 AIT/DAA Sessions are provided under the supervision of therapists and other trained professionals or certified AIT/DAA Providers.
 The minimum recommended age for AIT/DAA is 3 years old and there is no maximum age.
 Both children and adults with various types of auditory processing problems, including hyperacute or hypersensitive hearing can benefit tremendously from AIT/DAA.

 Auditory Integration Training - Digital Auditory Aerobics is a sound and music training that consists of randomly modulated and filtered music played through headphones for half an hour, twice a day, for ten days.
-The FDA permits the following statement regarding AIT: Auditory Integration Training remediates impairments in auditory discrimination (sound sensitivity and auditory distortion) associated with autism, learning disabilities, and related disorders – Autism Spectrum Disorder (ASD), Attention Deficit Disorder (ADD/ADHD), and Central Auditory Processing Disorder (CAPD).
+The FDA permits the following statement regarding AIT: Auditory Integration Training remediates impairments in auditory discrimination (sound sensitivity and auditory distortion) associated with autism, learning disabilities, and related disorders: Autism Spectrum Disorder (ASD), Attention Deficit Disorder (ADD/ADHD), and Central Auditory Processing Disorder (CAPD).

 Results from AIT/DAA typically reported in children include improvements in socialization skills, expressive language, sleeping, and academic performance, and a reduction in the need for medication.
 Correspondingly, adults report decreased tension levels, reduced depression, and increased ability to focus and concentrate.